twlab/cig-pipelines/pipelines/bwa-and-call.doc.md

-# Align and Call Pipeline
+# BWA and Call Pipeline

-Align WGS and call variants.
-This pipeline is a standard for aligning WGS data to a reference using bwa-mem, then calling variants with GATK haplocaller.
+Map WGS fastqs using BWA-MEM and call variants with deep variant.
+This is the MGI Wang Lab standard for processing WGS data.

 ## Pipeline Files
-* align-and-call.wdl - WDL pipeline
+* bwa-and-call.wdl - WDL pipeline
-* align-and-call.inputs.json - pipeline inputs with place holders
+* bwa-and-call.inputs.json - pipeline inputs with place holders
-* align-and-call.outputs.yaml - steps and outputs to be copied after pipeline run
+* bwa-and-call.outputs.yaml - steps and outputs to be copied after pipeline run
-* align-and-call.imports.zip - imports used in the WDL
+* bwa-and-call.imports.zip - imports used in the WDL
-* align-and-call.imports.README - this file, documenting the pipeline
+* bwa-and-call.imports.README - this file, documenting the pipeline

 ## Inputs
 * name [String] - base name for outputs